palgarob/miniRT/README.md

 - [x] Arreglar las sombras dentro de los objetos
 - [x] Revisar el parseo, criterios de los parámetros
 - [ ] For the time being, only `ambient` can be set from the executable arguments.
+- [ ] There could be a submodule for the libft.
+I can do this as soon as I finish [Libft-prime](https://github.com/palgarob/Libft-prime).
+- [ ] The part where the objects are created and the parsing is done are intertwined.
+It would be good praxis if it was divided.

 ## 🤝 Acknowledgements